 The Y on Granby, E3 early childhood school, the Virginia Zoo, and green spaces such as Colonial Avenue Park, Munson Street Park, and the adjacent Lafayette Park provide family recreation.

 Norfolk’s emerging Railroad District is one steeped in the city’s history, and poised to play a large part in its future.
 Along the N&W Railway in Park Place, the district’s comprised of notable Norfolk breweries, eateries, repair shops and offices.
-It’s a place that captures the culture of our city, and the perfect canvas for the 2019 Norfolk Street Museum.
+It’s a place that captures the culture of our city.

 Want to learn more about this distinctly Norfolk neighborhood?
 Click here.